Dr-Lazarus/Dr-Lazarus/README.md

 </p>

 ## 🧑🏽‍💻 About Me
-Hey, I'm Visshal Natarajan  I am currently a final year student 👨🏽‍🎓 at Singapore University of Technology and Design (SUTD) 🏛️.
+Hey, I'm Visshal Natarajan  I am currently a final year student 👨🏽‍🎓 at Singapore University of Technology and Design 🏛️.

 I'm currently working on my entrepreneurship idea aimed at bringing high end energy analytics to small restaurants.
 I'm originally from a small town called Mysore in India 🇮🇳 and now I'm living in Singapore 🇸🇬 with my family.